bonifield/volatilityGrapher/README.md

 ## Usage
 ### The module name for each JSON file MUST be somewhere in the filename!
 - Basic with only pslist ```volGraph.py pslist.json```
-- With supported inputs:  ```volGraph.py pslist.json envars.json psscan.json malfind.json netscan.json```
+- With supported inputs:  ```volGraph.py pslist.json envars.json psscan.json malfind.json netscan.json cmdline.json```
 - Easy mode, use the provided Bash script with a memory capture and a Volatility profile to generate all of the necessary files:  ```ezVolGraph.sh somefile.dmp profile```
+# - Note that cmdline will make the nodes potentially very large

 ## Example output:
 ### Powershell Empire: